 Since becoming an attorney, working with a number of experienced litigators, Mr. Rich has developed significant experience representing clients in personal injury claims, landlord/tenant disputes, and family law matters in Snohomish, King, Pierce, Thurston, and Kitsap Counties.
 He has also served as a volunteer attorney with the Housing Justice Project in Seattle, a legal-aid clinic that provides advice and representation to low-income tenants facing eviction.
 He also is a judge in the Seattle University mock trial and appellate competitions.

-Mr. Rich lives with his wife and young son in Seattle.
+Mr. Rich lives with his wife in Seattle.
 In his spare time, Mr. Rich is an avid runner and soccer player.

 - J.D., Seattle University School of Law - 2009